cycy94777/Salary-Pitcher/README.md

 Guiding questions:
 - What is MLB's salary structure?
 Why does service time matter so much?
 - What is FanGraphs?
-How do you navigate it, download data, and understand what each stat means?
+How do you navigate it, download (web scraping) data, and understand what each stat means?
 - What is the difference between a batter and a pitcher stat sheet?
 - Set up your environment: R or Python — your choice.
 Get the data loaded.
 - What does "salary fairness" even mean?
 How would *you* define overpaid vs. underpaid?